DOI-USGS/modflow-setup/docs/source/config-file.rst

 Configuration defaults
 ----------------------
 The following two yaml files contain default settings for MODFLOW-6 and MODFLOW-NWT.
-Settings not specified in the user in their configuration file are populated from these files when they are loaded into the ``MF6model`` or ``MFnwtModel`` model instances.
+Settings not specified by the user in their configuration file are populated from these files when they are loaded into the ``MF6model`` or ``MFnwtModel`` model instances.

 MODFLOW-6 configuration defaults
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^